lusis/apithings/FAQ.md

 My point here is about approachability for people new to a codebase - the same concerns are valid for any third-party library you add to your projects.

-### So why not use `chi`?
+### Why did you not use `chi` initially?
-So why didn't I juse use `chi` in this project?
+So why didn't I juse use `chi` initially in this project?
 That's a bigger answer but it boiled down to challenging my assumptions on a new project.
-I could have used `chi` and it wouldn't have added much complication or overhead to the project (and I may still) but I didn't NEED to for the time being.
+I could have used `chi` and it wouldn't have added much complication or overhead to the project but I didn't NEED it at the time.

 As I said above, most http routers for Go implement `http.Handler` which has ONE function: `ServeHTTP(http.ResponseWriter, *http.Request)`.
 Something like `foo.Get("/", myfunc)` deep down perform the following checks: